 In 1990 we suffered a huge burglary and all the stock I'd worked so hard to build up was taken from under my nose - and I had to start again!
 One thing they cannot take from you is your brain, so tentatively I built the stock back up again.

 A lot has happened since those early days under the Westway.
 In 2008 my son Matt built a simple website and started listing some of my items online.
-Little did we know that over the next several years The Antique Jewellery Company would grow to become the leading online destination for antique jewellery in the UK.
+Little did we know that over the next several years The Antique Jewellery Company would grow to become one of the world's leading online destinations for antique jewellery.